gui1080/OrbitalStack_AdventofCode/README.md

 ## How to run a task!

 For every task, the input is a *input.txt* file.
+Some tasks may be tested with multiple inputs.

 At a task directory, run: